 I have been working as the school admin officer for three years and enjoy the busy school environment.
 My own children have both attended St. Mary’s and it has given them a wonderful grounding and confidence in life.
 Working in a small school like St. Mary’s means that I have got to know all of our families really well and we have developed unique relationships that you wouldn’t necessarily have in bigger schools.
 It’s like a home from home!

-I have been working at St. Mary’s for fifteen years as lunch time supervisor.
+I have been working at St. Mary’s for seventeen years as lunch time supervisor.
 Both my children came here and I am very much a part of the school community and everyone who comes here.
 I really enjoy being with the children and I especially enjoy going outside after lunch whilst I am looking after their welfare.
 The children at St. Mary’s are really polite and have excellent manners.

 I have been working at St. Mary’s since September 2020 and I have loved every minute.
 This is my first job in a school and I can honestly say that I have found my passion.
 The staff and children are so friendly and welcoming, and there is a real sense of community both within school and in the local area.